Manley12/Articles/abriefhistoryofc.md

 ## A Brief History of C

 There are many programming languages in use today.
 One of which is called C. There are many offshoots of the C programming language, including Objective-C, C++, and C#.
 None of these are the same language.
+So, how did C begin?

 ### The Beginning
 The C programming language came out of Bell Labs in the early 1970s.
 According to the Bell Labs paper [<i>The Development of the C Language</i>](https://www.bell-labs.com/usr/dmr/www/chist.html) by Dennis Ritchie, "The C programming language was devised in the early 1970s as a system implementation language for the nascent Unix operating system.
 Derived from the typeless language BCPL, it evolved a type structure; created on a tiny machine as a tool to improve a meager programming environement".
 Originally, Ken Thompson, a Bell Labs employee, desired to make a programming language for the new Unix platform.
 Thompson modified the BCPL system language and created B. However, not many utilities were ever written in B due to its slow nature and inability to take advantage of PDP-11 features in the operating system.
 This had led to Ritchie improving on B, and thus creating C.